Awards and Honors

 The Inland Empire Scholars Program provides a $3,000 scholarship for four years to 37 UCR students from the Inland Empire.
 Students receive support services aimed at retention to ensure that they persist and graduate with a bachelor’s degree.
 HSF serves as the project coordinator and UCR provides direct services to the students.
 All recipients also join the HSF Scholars Chapter at UCR.

 For application information including deadlines, please email Estella Acuña or call (951) 827-3822.

 See the third cohort of the Inland Empire Scholars Program.

-The Inland Empire Scholarship Fund will award $500, $1000 and $1500 scholarships to Hispanic students planning to attend a college or university in the fall.
+Dr. Manuela and Mr. Randy Sosa Scholarship Fund Endowment will award $500, $1000, and $1500 scholarships to Hispanic students planning to attend a college or university in the fall.
 Scholarships are available to all Inland Empire and Riverside Hispanic students who are currently high school seniors or students currently enrolled as full-time in a college or university; graduate students included.
 Applications are accepted between Nov.
 1 and Feb.
 1. US citizenship is not required

-Student organization PODER creates a safe environment for students who identify as AB 540.
-It also holds the responsibility to educate fellow students, youth, the Riverside community and faculty at all educational levels, about laws that allow undocumented students to continue their education.
+Student organization PODER creates a safe environment for students who identify as undocumented/AB 540.
+It also holds the responsibility to educate fellow students, youth, the Riverside community, and faculty at all educational levels, about laws that allow undocumented students to continue their education.

-Each year, PODER offers its Ofelia Valdez-Yeager Scholarship to students who identify as AB 540, do not qualify for federal or financial aid, have a GPA of 2.5 or higher and demonstrate community involvement.
+Each year, PODER (with support from generous donors such as UCR Alumni, Ofelia Valdez Yeager) offers scholarships to students who identify as AB 540, do not qualify for federal or financial aid, have a GPA of 2.5 or higher, and demonstrate community involvement.
 For application procedures and deadline, please see the Ofelia Valdez-Yeager Scholarship application.